 alumni – undergraduates

-is an undergraduate student at the University of Washington who worked with Joseph and Ben on developing sensorimotor games for demonstrating principles of human-machine interaction.
+is was undergraduate student at the University of Washington who worked with Joseph and Ben on developing sensorimotor games for demonstrating principles of human-machine interaction.